clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Controller node setup
 ~~~~~~~~~~~~~~~~~~~~~

-The controller node will host your CSR and scheduler.
+The controller node will host your controller and scheduler.
 Certificates are assumed
 to be in ``/etc/pki/ciao``, generated with the correct roles and names
 as previously described.